snafis/TIL/16-newspaper/README.md

 Building `Read It Later` App with Python Newspaper Library
 -----

-Welcome to sixteenth week of [52 Technologies in 2016](https://github.com/shekhargulati/52-technologies-in-2016) blog series.
+Welcome to sixteenth week of [TIL](https://github.com/snafis/TIL) blog series.
 This week I will show you how to build a simple yet working **Read It Later** application using Twitter likes (or favorites).
 I rely on my Twitter feed for my daily reading recommendations.
 I check Twitter several time during the day and whenever I find any article that interests me I like it so that I can read it later.
 In this tutorial, you will learn how to build `Read It Later` application using Python programming language.
 We will make use of article extraction to extract relevant content from the urls.

 To build this application, we will use following Python libraries: